-Mallory Hooker's life as a school principal's wife seems idyllic to oursiders.
+Mallory Hooker's life as a school principal's wife seems idyllic to outsiders.
 When her husband walks out, she teeters on the brink of desperation until she lands a job as a travel agent and scores an elite client.
-Her steamy encounters with the company's owner--young, handsome, entrepreneur Heath Morga--soon follow.
+Her steamy encounters with the company's owner--young, handsome, entrepreneur Heath Morgan--soon follow.

 Left with Shoes is the first installment of Mallory's second coming-of-age journey.
 It is recommended for those 18 years and older due to the sexual content.

 Developmental editing and copy editing by Christine Van Zandt

 Things are heating up in A.J.
 Pryor's seductive novel, The Perfect Wave.
 Twenty-six-year old Jessica Baker lives the easy life.
 The daughter of a Texas oil tycoon, she's never had to work hard for anything.
 Until the day she meets Roan Anders.
 There's an instant attraction, and she's sure it's love at first sight.
 Unfortunately, Roan's not interested in anything having to do with love.
 The sexy sports agent who spends half his time on the road and the other half on his surfboard has lived his life avoiding that four-letter word.
 Aware that Roan is the one man who has the power to anchor her heart or break it wide open, Jessica is devastated when salacious allegations from Roan's past surface and tear apart her love and faith in their relationship.